FriendsOfSymfony/FOSRestBundle/UPGRADING.md

 ### upgrading from 0.12.0

-* Route parameters cannot be set via setData anymore, please use a dedicated function `setRouteParametes` from now on
+* Route parameters cannot be set via setData anymore, please use a dedicated function `setRouteParameters` from now on

 ### upgrading from 0.11.0